 We have been looking forward to the drive up to Jasper from Banff ever since we visited Banff for the first time 2 years ago.
 What we hoped to be a casual and scenic drive turned out to be a little more than that.

 Leaving Whitefish we were ready to take on the long drive ahead of us.
 We have been prepping for this for months and we are all antsy to get moving.
 The 60 miles from Whitefish to the border went quickly and we all got across the border checkpoint without any issues.
-Well, except for a little squirrel getting into the camper, but we were able to get it out ourselves without needing to call a professional for squirrel removal services.
+Well, except the Costco frozen chicken that we had in the freezer.
+Apparently there is a bird flu outbreak and it is not welcome into Canada.

 We split from the caravan and headed west from Banff in order to make our way back into the United States through the top of Idaho.
 Our original plan was to head over the Calgary to check it out but not having steady Internet and phone is becoming a bit of a drag.
 After having been with the group for the last couple of weeks and with the Works before that, it will give us a chance to spend some quality time alone for a change.